Current Region: Tunisia (EN)

-When the air is compressed, the concentration of moisture and other contaminants increases.
+When the air is compressed the concentration of moisture and other contaminants increases.
 If allowed to remain in the system, this corrosive mixture has a detrimental effect on pneumatic equipment, causing unnecessary production downtime, product spoilage and reduced equipment life.

 Untreated air can cause corrosion and damage to your pipework and the internal structure of your air compressor.
 This can eventually lead to a system breakdown, costing you time and money.
-An air dryer will help to keep your system running damage-free and your operation safe and reliable with long term results.
+Compressed air dryer will help to keep your system running damage-free and your operation safe and reliable with long term results.

 Refrigerant dryers are the most common type of drier technology used by many industries.
 As the name suggests, heat exchangers are used to cool compressed air which will condense the bulk amount of water vapour within the air.
 Once the compressed air is cooled and water is removed, the air is reheated to around room temperature to ensure no more vapour forms within the pipe system.

 CompAir refrigerant dryers are characterised by their energy efficiency, which helps to reduce running costs thanks to their patented heat exchanger technology.
+The CD series of refrigerant dryers offer a host of benefits to the user including:

 For CompAir, quality and efficiency are just as important for compressed air treatment as they are for compressed air generation.